Detailed guides to painful problems, treatments & more

 She can thank modality empires for that tragic attitude.
 They have been gushing too-good-to-be-true promises for decades.
 The crank, quacks, and snake oil salesmen pushing their branded methods have constantly and aggressively inflated consumer expectations, effectively training most of the people of Earth to believe that there must be easy answers to these hard problems.
 Even the cynics who assume that most of it is bullshit still think you just have to be savvy enough to buy the right therapy/gadget/supplement.

 Be more cynical!
-And — please — appreciate humility in healthcare when you see it.
+And — please — appreciate and reward humility in healthcare when you see it.
 There are legitimate, effective treatments in pain medicine… but not many, and they tend to be either modest or specialized or both.
 See What Works for Chronic Pain?

 Did you find this article useful?
 Interesting?
 Maybe notice how there’s not much content like this on the internet?
 That’s because it’s crazy hard to make it pay.
 Please support (very) independent science journalism with a donation.
 See the donation page for more information & options.